fossxo/fossxo-gdd/source/gameplay.rst

 Speedrun Mode
 =============
 A speedrun mode provides an additional challenge for experienced players.
-Players battle a flawless computer opponent through 10 environments completing the games as fast as possible.
+Players battle a flawless computer opponent through ten environments completing the games as fast as possible.
 At the end of the run the total time is displayed along with the previous best times. [#timecalculation]_